 - Better digital accessibility with screen reader technology, which will now read "CU Boulder" correctly.

-- No dramatic changes are required to existing communications.
-We request the campus communicators simply begin using "CU Boulder" in all communications channels (print, web, social media, news content, etc.) created as of July 1, 2016.
+- We ask that campus communicators use "CU Boulder" in all communications channels (print, web, social media, news content, etc.).

-- The new "CU Boulder" second reference should be phased in as communication materials are replaced moving forward (please do not incur incremental costs to replace existing materials that have the hyphen).
+- The new "CU Boulder" second reference should be phased in as communication materials are replaced (please do not incur incremental costs to replace existing materials that have the hyphen).

 - The campus brand website and campus style guide have been updated to reflect the removal of the hyphen.